upsidedownlabs/upsidedownlabs.github.io/software/bioamp/heart-bioamp-arduino-firmware/index.rst

 - This is the code your Arduino needs to read Heart (ECG) signals.
-- You have two easy ways to get the code that will help you read your EOG signals:
+- You have two easy ways to get the code that will help you read your ECG signals:

 .. dropdown:: Simply Download (recommended for beginners)
     :open: